-THE2123 Costume Development and Design (3) Prerequisites: THE1000 and THE1025 or THE1030 Corequisite: THE 1065 L (1 unit) Provides an introduction to the process of creating theatrical costumes, through a study of clothing style, historically and across cultures.
+Provides an introduction to the process of creating theatrical costumes, through a study of clothing style, historically and across cultures.
 Includes character and script analysis, conceptualization, patterning, and construction techniques.
 Sewing techniques and rendering skills are taught and exercised.
 Fulfills the General Education Visual and Performing Arts Requirement.

-Prerequisite: Prerequisites: THE1000 and THE1025 or THE1030.
-Corequisite: Corequisite: THE 1065 L (1 unit).
+Prerequisite: THE 1000 and THE 1025 or THE 1030.
+Corequisite: THE 1065 L (1 unit).

-THE 2125 - Theatre Production/Stagecraft I (3)
+THE 2125 - Theatre Production and Stagecraft I (3)

-THE2125 Theatre Production and Stagecraft I (3) Prerequisite: THE1025 or instructor's approval.
 Advance assignments in theatre production principles and practices.
 May include technical directing student productions, assistant designing, scenic artist, properties master, special construction projects learning techniques on welding.
 Mold casting, rigging, and special effects.
 The amount of work required for upper-division credit will differ in both quantity and quality from that required for lower division credit.
-Fulfills the General Education Visual ad Performing Arts Requirement.
+Fulfills the General Education Visual and Performing Arts Requirement.

-Prerequisite: Prerequisite: THE1025 or instructor's approval.
+Prerequisite: THE 1025 or instructor's approval.

-THE 2130 - Theatre Production/Stagecraft II (3)
+THE 2130 - Theatre Production and Stagecraft II (3)

-THE2130 Theatre Production and Stagecraft II (3) Prerequisite: THE1025 or instructor's approval Advance Assignments in the theatre production principles and practices.
-May include technical directing student productions, assistant designing, scenic artist, properties master, special construction prokects learning techniques on welding.
-Mold casting, rigging and special effects.
-The amount of work required for upper-division credit will differ in both quantity and quality from that required for lower division credit.
+Advance Assignments in the theatre production principles and practices.
+May include technical directing student productions, assistant designing, scenic artist, properties master, special construction projects learning techniques on welding.
+Mold casting, rigging, and special effects.
+The amount of work required for upper-division credit differs in both quantity and quality from that required for lower division credit.

-Prerequisite: Prerequisite: THE1025 or instructor's approval.
+Prerequisite: THE 1025 or instructor's approval.

-THE 2135 W - Devel of Drama and Theatre to 1600 (4)
+THE 2135 W - Development of Drama and Theatre to 1600 (4)

-THE2135W Development of Drama and Theatre to 1600 (4) Prerequisite: THE1000 The literature component of this course provides the history of the theatre and its literature from ancient Greece to 1620.
+The literature component of this course provides the history of the theatre and its literature from ancient Greece to 1620.
 Approximately one fourth of class time is devoted to the instruction and practice of writing.
 Instruction will review basic skills and provide instruction in the language of the discipline, common forms for writing, and documentation.
 Fulfills the General Education Visual and Performing Arts Requirement.
 Fulfills 1 unit of General Education Upper-Division Writing requirement.

-THE 2140 W - Dev of Drama and Theatre 1600-1800 (4)
+THE 2140 W - Development of Drama and Theatre from 1600 to 1800 (4)

-THE2140W Development of Drama and Theatre from 1600 to 1800 (4) Prerequisite: THE1000 The literature component of this course provides the history of theatre and its literature from 1600 to 1830.
+The literature component of this course provides the history of theatre and its literature from 1600 to 1830.
 Approximately one fourth of the class time is devoted to the instruction and practice of writing.
 Instruction will review basic skills and provide instruction in the language of the discipline, common forms for writing, and documentation.
 Fulfills the General Education Visual and Performing Arts Requirement.
 Fulfills one unit of General Education Upper-Division Writing requirement.

-THE 2145 W - Dev of Drama and Theatre 1800-Pres (4)
+THE 2145 W - Development of Drama and Theatre From 1800 to Present (4)

-THE2145W Development of Drama and Theatre from 1800 to Present (4) Prerequisite: THE1000 The literature component of this course provides the history of theatre and its literature from 1800 to the present.
+The literature component of this course provides the history of theatre and its literature from 1800 to the present.
 Approximately one fourth of the class time is devoted to the instruction and practice of writing.
 Instruction will review basic skills and provide instruction in the language of the discipline, common forms for writing, and documentation.
 Fulfills the General Education Visual and Performing Arts Requirement.
 Fulfills one unit of General Education Upper-Division Writing requirement.